Stolen Box Trailer Contains Colorado Model Railroad Setup That Took Years Of Effort

-(CBS4) – In the basement of Ken Cook’s Littleton home, a model railroad display chugs circles through carefully constructed mountains and miniature buildings.
+(CBS4) – In the basement of Ken Cook’s Littleton home, trains in a model railroad display chug circles through carefully constructed mountains and miniature buildings.
 Friend Bill Thomas wonders what happened.

 “We’re all in a little bit of shock.
 Because this was not something that would be high value for anybody else to steal.”